-Generally speaking any single adult or married couple is eligible to adopt.
-In some states a married person can adopt alone if they are legally separated from their spouse or if their spouse is legally incompetent.
-Stepparents may generally adopt the birth children of their spouse.
+Generally speaking, any single adult or married couple is eligible to adopt.
+In some states a married person can adopt alone if either they are legally separated from their spouse or if their spouse is legally incompetent.
+Under some circumstances, stepparents may adopt the birth children of their spouse.
 Some states have restrictions based on age or residency within the state.

-Gay and lesbian couples may face additional resistance when attempting to adopt.
-Florida and Mississippi have laws prohibiting adoption by homosexuals and Utah bars adoption by couples who cohabit but are not married.
-In some states, such as Connecticut, the sexual orientations of prospective parents may be considered, though state law also prohibits discrimination on the basis of sexual orientation.
+LGBTQ+ couples may face additional resistance when attempting to adopt.
+In some states, such as Connecticut, the sexual orientations of prospective parents may be considered, although state law also prohibits discrimination on the basis of sexual orientation.

 Who Can Be Adopted?

 States have a variety of rules that guide who may be adopted.
 All states and territories permit the adoption of a child.
 Many states permit adoption regardless of the age of the person being adopted.
-Some states require that the child be under 18 years of age, other states require that the adopting person be a particular number of years older than the adopted person, requiring age differences that range from 10-15 years.
+Some states require that the child be under 18 years of age, and other states require that the adopting person be a particular number of years older than the adopted person.
+These age differences range from 10 to 15 years.

 Some states restrict the adoption of adults to persons who are disabled.
-Other states require that the adopting parent and child to be adopted cohabit or establish a parent/child relationship for a period prior to the petition ranging from month to years, depending on the state.
+Other states require that the adopting parent and child-to-be-adopted cohabit or establish a parent/child relationship for a period prior to the petition.
+This period of time ranges from month to years, depending on the state.

 Types of Adoptions

 Some adoptions involve family members.
-Stepparents may adopt their stepchildren or family members may seek to adopt a grandchild, niece, or nephew due to the death or incapacitation of the birth parents.
-These adoptions tend to be easier than those involving parties that are not related.
+As was mentioned earlier, under some circumstances stepparents may adopt their stepchildren.
+Family members may also seek to adopt a grandchild, niece, or nephew due to the death or incapacitation of the birth parents.

-International adoptions have been quite popular, though they also introduce additional issues having to do with U.S. immigration and the requirements of your state of residence.
+International adoptions have been quite popular, although they also introduce additional issues of having to deal with U.S. immigration laws along with the requirements of your state of residence.

-Adoptions are notoriously complicated and the assistance of an agency and an attorney are both frequently helpful.
-Experienced assistance can help you avoid costly and time-consuming errors that can ultimately jeopardize your ability to successfully adopt a child.
+Adoptions are very complicated, and the assistance of an agency and an attorney are helpful.
+Consider contacting a qualified family law attorney near you today.
+Such attorneys can help you navigate the process of your adoption.
+They can help you avoid costly and time-consuming errors that can ultimately jeopardize your ability to successfully adopt a child.

 Learn About Adoption Overview